ais-climber/ais-climber.github.io/_pages/open_problems.md

 ## Epistemic Logic
 - (TODO) Modern syllogistic logics tend to consider counting quantifiers such as `More x y`, `AtLeast x y`, and `Most x y`.
 As a qualitative alternative, consider `Typically x y`.
 What is the complete 'minimal' syllogistic logic of `Typically`?
 How does it relate to `Most`?
 How does it relate to conditional logics?
 -
-- What is the complete syllogistic logic of

 ## Logics for Learning & Belief Revision